tisuela/CourseCake/docs/REST-API.md

 #### Create complex queries
 🔬 All parameter names can be followed by [filter].
+This allows for powerful queries, allowing us to query Course information *for you*.
-The default filter (applied when no filter is specified) is equals
+The default filter (applied when no filter is specified) is `equals`.

 For example:
 ```